AceBurgundy/PlainCapture/README.md

 ## 🛡️ Disclaimer

-PlainCap is a simple utility tool and does not support advanced features like video editing, trimming, or cloud uploads.
+PlainCapture is a simple utility tool and does not support advanced features like video editing, trimming, or cloud uploads.
 It’s intentionally **minimal**.

 ---